 Rope Dropping Mickey and Minnie’s Runaway Railway

 So you want to rope-drop Mickey and Minnie’s Runaway Railway?
 That’s what you and 3,000 other fans are thinking.
-Even so, it’s likely to be your best chance to ride it.
+Even so, it’s likely to be your best chance to ride it and the other rides in Hollywood Studios.

 Before we talk more about this ride specifically, make sure to read our Hollywood Studios Rope Drop guide for more strategies for each ride in the park and what it means now with Mickey and Minnie’s Runaway Railway opening (that article is currently being updated)

-Not only is Mickey and Minnie’s Runaway Railway a new attraction, but huge crowds for Rise of the Resistance have made Hollywood Studios extremely crowded, which should push up wait times here as a result.
+Not only is Mickey and Minnie’s Runaway Railway a new attraction, but huge crowds for Rise of the Resistance have made Hollywood Studios extremely crowded, which should keep pushing up wait times here as a result.
 That’s why we feel it will be crucial to rope-drop Mickey and Minnie’s.

 That’s going to be really hard to do however since thousands of other guests will have the same idea.
 There is no need to run over to Rise of the Resistance because your boarding pass is reserved through the app.
-This means guests can race over to the Chinese Theater to get in line for this and at the same time reserve their boarding pass for RotR.
+You should race over to the Chinese Theater to get in line for this and at the same time reserve your boarding pass for RotR.

-What would make this really interesting is if Disney decided to stop using the boarding groups the same day they open Mickey and Minnie’s.
+What will make this really interesting is when Disney decides to stop using the boarding groups for RotR, which will happen at some point.
 That would force guests to make a choice of which attraction they wanted to rope-drop.

-We’re going to say to show up 1-2 hours before the park opens to rope drop this ride, especially at the beginning.
-Stay tuned for more updates as we get to try it out for ourselves.
+We’re going to say to show up 60-90 minutes before the park opens to rope drop this ride, especially at the beginning.
+Stay tuned for more updates as we continue to ride it.

 Should I Visit Mickey and Minnie’s Runaway Railway in 2020?

 With all this talk about crowds in Hollywood Studios, you might get the idea that it’s better just to skip it in 2020 and go when the crowds slow down.
-While the crowds are big right now, it’s only going to get worse next year in 2021.
+While the crowds were big before the park closures, it’s difficult to say what will happen when Disney World reopens in 2020 and how this will impact 2021.

 All that being said, you’ll have to schedule your trip to Walt Disney World when it’s best for you and your family, but we think that if riding Mickey and Minnie’s Runaway Railway is important to you, there is no better time than 2020!

-Mickey and Minnie’s Runaway Railway is definitely one of the coolest new rides coming to Disney World and we can’t wait to see it in person!
+Mickey and Minnie’s Runaway Railway is definitely one of the coolest new rides coming to Disney World and we can’t wait until you get to visit and see it in person!

-Stay tuned right here at Ziggy Knows Disney for more info about Mickey and Minnie’s Runaway Railway after it opens up, as we’ll update our riding strategies.
+Stay tuned right here at Ziggy Knows Disney for more info about Mickey and Minnie’s Runaway Railway.
+We will continue to update our ride strategy as time goes on.

 I want to know what you think about the new Mickey and Minnie’s Runaway Railway ride…